MislavJaksic/Knowledge-Repository/Technology/Software/CodeQuality/CleanCode/README.md

 ### Smells and Heuristics

+#### General

+##### G23: Prefer Polymorphism to If/Else or Switch/Case

+Cases where functions are more volatile than types are rare.

+"“"ONE SWITCH" rule: There may be no more than one switch statement for a given type of selection.
+The cases in that switch statement must create polymorphic objects that take the place of other such switch statements in the rest of the system.

 TODO

 PATTERNS: abstract factory, special case pattern, adapter pattern, build operate check pattern, template method pattern, strategy pattern, decorator